esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 grids, Meshes are used for unstructured collections of polygons, and LocStreams are used for unstructured collections of individual points.
-These objects are nearly identical counterparts to the objects of the same name in ESMF, which some simplifications for ease of use in the Python environment.
+These objects are nearly identical counterparts to the objects of the same name in ESMF, with some simplifications for ease of use in the Python environment.

 ~~~~
 Grid